JevIv/JevIv/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently learning ReactJS with TypeScript;
+- 👨🏽‍💻 I’m currently working on ReactJS with TypeScript;
 - 👯 I’m looking to collaborate on something cool! 🤝;
 - 📫 How to reach me: jevgenijs240693@gmail.com;
 - 💬 Ask me about anything, I am happy to help;